DFW1N/DFW1N-OSINT/README.md

   [![alt tag](https://media.giphy.com/media/cOX066ptkLf7xIPDhx/giphy.gif)](https://Twitter.com/Sacha_Roussakis)
-## DFW1N Open Source Intelligence Specifically for Australian
+## DFW1N Open Source Intelligence Specifically for Australians

 ## Description:
 So you want to do background checks on employees or find a missing person assist in the government finding people this will provide you with plenty of information to get you started this will speed up your process in finding information on your target.